fingerprintjs/cdn/contributing.md

 1. For unhandled lambda exceptions.
 Everything is the same except:
     - Metric name: `LambdaExecutionError`
     - Alarm name: `opencdn-alarm-lambdaerror`
-    - Alarm description: `An unexpected error in the open CDN lambda (https://github.com/fingerprintjs/cdn)`
+    - Alarm description: `An unexpected error in the open CDN lambda (GitHub repository: fingerprintjs/cdn)`
 2. For invalid lambda responses.
 Everything is the same except:
     - Metric name: `LambdaValidationError`
     - Alarm name: `opencdn-alarm-lambdainvalid`
-    - Alarm description: `An invalid response from the open CDN lambda (https://github.com/fingerprintjs/cdn)`
+    - Alarm description: `An invalid response from the open CDN lambda (GitHub repository: fingerprintjs/cdn)`

 See [the CloudFrond documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/viewing-cloudfront-metrics.html) to learn what other metrics can be watched.